whosonfirst/go-whosonfirst-placeholder/README.md

 ## Important

 Work in progress.
-Document is incomplete.
+Documentation is incomplete.
+It may have bugs.

 ## Tools